Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: DISCUSSION

-QIML demonstrates that even current NISQ devices can contribute meaningfully to the modelling of high-dimensional dynamical systems.
-Without resorting to fault-tolerant hardware, lightweight quantum modules enhance classical surrogates by providing data-driven Q-priors that efficiently capture complex statistical structures and non-local correlations—features that are otherwise challenging for classical methods to acquire with comparable memory efficiency.
+Although there are limitations from NISQ hardware, in contrast to prevailing scepticism about the immediate applicability of quantum learning algorithms~\cite{cerezo2022challenges,jerbi2024shadows}, QIML demonstrates that even current quantum devices can contribute meaningfully to the modelling of high-dimensional dynamical systems.
+Without resorting to fault-tolerant quantum computing (FTQC) hardware, lightweight NISQ-based quantum modules enhance classical machine learning models by providing data-driven Q-Priors that efficiently capture complex statistical structures and non-local correlations—features that are otherwise challenging for classical methods to acquire with comparable memory efficiency.
 The resulting gains in statistical fidelity and long-horizon stability, coupled with a substantial reduction in data storage requirements, point to an immediate and practical role for near-term quantum resources in scientific machine learning.
-The compact 10- to 15-qubit QCBM presented here exemplifies how such modules can be effectively integrated today.
-Looking forward, the hybrid architecture introduced here serves as an intermediate but essential step toward fully realising quantum machine learning pipelines.
-While our current framework integrates quantum priors into classical surrogate models, we envision future extensions in which quantum circuits not only generate priors but also perform end-to-end learning and generation.
-Given the exponentially larger Hilbert space accessible to quantum systems, such models are expected to possess superior expressivity for learning high-dimensional generative tasks.
-As quantum hardware continues to advance, in terms of qubit count, coherence time, and error mitigation, the prospect of replacing classical generative backbones with fully quantum circuits becomes increasingly viable.
-Thus, the parameter and memory efficiency demonstrated in this work suggest a pathway for quantum modules to ultimately replace entire sections of large classical models.
+The compact 10- to 50-qubit Q-Prior presented here exemplifies how such modules can be effectively integrated today.

+\R{Looking forward, the QIML architecture establishes a strategic roadmap bridging the NISQ era and the future of FTQC devices.
+In the near term, we identify a practical operational envelope for QIML involving approximately 50 qubits with circuit depths kept below 20 layers; this configuration balances the representational capacity required for complex flows against the coherence limits of current hardware.
+This defines our immediate trajectory for scaling up to high-dimensional geophysical datasets, specifically the European center for Medium-Range Weather Forecasts data, as delineated in Stage 2 of Fig.~\ref{fig:qiml_roadmap}.
+Beyond this, we envision a unified computational paradigm that integrates digital QIML with analogue quantum verification mechanisms to tackle industrial-scale turbulence.
+As illustrated in Stage 3 of Fig.~\ref{fig:qiml_roadmap}, this hybrid ecosystem, combining quantum generative priors with classical high-performance computing, serves as a blueprint for realizing practical quantum advantage in computational fluid dynamics and climate science.}